PDomit/Single-Precision-Floating-Point-IEEE-754-values-multiplication-algorithm/README.md

 ![](images/prototype.png)

-3) Use the function in code:
+3) Use the function in the code:

  ![](images/usage.png)